Quick Summary

 In December 1919, the Congress session was convened in Amritsar, drawing a massive gathering, including many peasants.
 It was evident that the brutality of the massacre had only fueled the people’s resolve, strengthening their determination to fight for freedom and resist oppression.

-Have you ever wondered about What it Rowlatt Act is?
+Have you ever wondered about what is Rowlatt Act?
 It’s a historical term that refers to a law from way back in 1919 during British rule in India.
-The Rowlatt Act, known as the Anarchical and Revolutionary Crimes Act, started on March 18, 1919.
+The Rowlatt Act, known as the Anarchical and Revolutionary Crimes Act, came into force on March 18, 1919.
 Approved by British India’s Imperial Legislative Council, it allowed trials for political issues without juries and detained suspects without proper trials.
 It aimed to replace the strict parts of the Defence of India Act 1915 during World War I.

-Responding to fears of post-war plots, the Act granted British India’s government power to imprison civilians without proper trials.
+Responding to fears of post-war plots, the Act granted the British India’s government power to imprison civilians without proper trials.
 It controlled the country’s workings, allowing arrests, imprisonment, and trials without juries.
-The law limited press denied information to convicts and restricted their activities after release.
+The law limited the press’s denied to information about convicts and restricted their activities after release.

 On February 6, 1919, two proposals emerged in the Central Legislature from Justice Sidney Rowlatt’s committee.
 These banknotes were named “Black Act.”
 They gave police significant powers like searching and arresting without warrants.
 The Rowlatt Act, named after its executive, Sir Sidney Rowlatt, allowed detaining suspects for up to two years without trial.
 It aimed to suppress nationalist activities.
 Mahatma Gandhi led protests through satyagraha.
 This Act pushed Gandhi into India’s freedom struggle spotlight, marking the Gandhian era in political history.